cassandrandivhuwo/Bright-Motors-Sales-Analysis/README.md

 - Move away from heavy dependence on low-margin sales, by changing pricing and product mix strategy toward medium/high-margin sales.
 - Negotiate supplier partnerships with top make/model to increase average selling price and improve margins.
 - Replicate peak-period sales strategies (campaigns, promotions, dealer incentives), used around early 2015 to sustain high revenue periods.

+### Bottom line
+- The business has strong revenue momentum driven by a handful of states, one dominant car make/model, and a very concentrated Q1 season, but the low-margin problem across 83% of sales is a critical issue that needs addressing before expansion can be truly profitable.